 Ongoing losses are difficult to estimate, because losses from the GI tract are hard to measure.
-The equine GI tract secretes and resorbs the equivalent of the extracellular fluid volume (~30% of body wt) on a daily basis.
+The equine GI tract secretes and reabsorbs the equivalent of the extracellular fluid volume (~30% of body weight) on a daily basis.
 If small-intestinal ileus or obstruction is present, the amount of gastric reflux obtained can be easily quantitated to gauge losses.
-If the large intestine is not resorbing water (eg, diarrhea), fluid losses can be significant but difficult to measure.
+If the large intestine is not reabsorbing water (eg, diarrhea), fluid losses can be significant but difficult to measure.
 With severe diarrhea, ~50% of the extracellular fluids can be lost daily.

 Two general types of crystalloids are available: balanced electrolyte solutions (BES), which are solutions of electrolytes in concentrations similar to those in plasma, and saline solutions, which contain only sodium chloride.
-Although considered a crystalloid, dextrose solutions are rarely used alone, and are usually added as a supplement to a BES when indicated by the needs of the individual horse.
+Although considered a crystalloid, dextrose solutions are rarely used alone and are usually added as a supplement to a BES when indicated by the needs of the individual horse.
 The decision to choose BES or saline can be based on a serum chemistry profile.
-Saline is chosen if the sodium concentration is <125 mEq/L, if there is a metabolic alkalosis, or if the potassium is >5.9 mEq/L (eg, acute hyperkalemic periodic paralysis, uroabdomen).
-In most emergent cases, however, a BES is used.
+In most emergency cases, a BES is used.

 The addition of colloids to a fluid therapy regimen serves two purposes: it prevents edema formation caused by hypoproteinemia, and it maintains the intravascular fluid volume.
 Plasma products that contain antibodies to treat or prevent a variety of conditions (including endotoxemia, Rhodococcus equi pneumonia, West Nile virus infection, clostridial diseases, and snake envenomation) are also available.
 Colloid solutions are available in natural or synthetic forms.
 Natural colloids are plasma, serum products, or albumin.
 In general, fresh or fresh frozen plasma is selected when an increase in colloid oncotic pressure is needed, and coagulation factors or specific anticoagulants such as antithrombin III are required.
 Albumin solutions are not commonly administered to horses, because the intravascular half-life of albumin in diseases with compromised vascular permeability is short.
 They also do not have the added benefits of whole plasma.
 Synthetic colloids include dextran and hydroxyethyl starch.
 The synthetic colloid most commonly administered to horses is hydroxyethyl starch (hetastarch).
 It is used to increase plasma oncotic pressure, and its effect is best evaluated by clinical response (decreased edema) or increased oncotic pressure (measured by colloid osmometry).
 A refractometer that measures total protein cannot be used to monitor the effect of synthetic colloid administration.

-Once the tube is in the esophagus, mouth suction on the tube will be met with negative resistance.
-The tube may also be palpated in the proper position dorsal to the larynx or on the left side of the neck above the jugular vein.
 If the tube is in the trachea, shaking the trachea will result in a “rattle.”
 If the horse coughs, or if air is noted when suction is applied by mouth, the tube should be withdrawn into the pharynx and the procedure repeated until the tube is correctly positioned.
-Once the tube is confirmed in the esophagus, intermittently blowing into the tube will help to dilate the esophagus and facilitate insertion into the stomach.
+Once the tube is confirmed to be in the esophagus, intermittently blowing into the tube will help to dilate the esophagus and facilitate insertion into the stomach.
 The tube is advanced into the stomach until level with the twelfth rib.
-If difficulty is encountered in passing the tube through the cardia, 60 mL of mepivicaine may be injected into the tube and followed with air or water.
+If difficulty is encountered in passing the tube through the cardia, up to 60 mL of mepivicaine (in a 405 kg horse) may be injected into the tube and followed with air or water.